Here’s a really important beauty rule you must follow if you are over 40 and want to Look Ageamazing. GO EASY ON THE MAKE-UP.

 8. Use a Light Hand with Lip Liner

-it’s a good idea to use a liner to prevent lip bleed, but keep it soft in color and application.
+it’s a good idea to use a liner to prevent lip bleeding, but keep it soft in color and application.
 You should not be able to tell that you have it on.

 9. Banish Pasty Face